December 18, 2015, by Laura Estrop

 Day 3: Research opportunities

 Whether you have no idea about what you want to do, or a specific idea but need to find the right opportunity, doing some research will help you find the right answers.
 Fortunately, as a student, you will have very well developed research skills – right?
-Use some of the resources and links on our website as a starting point (e.g. Further study – finding courses, Types of Jobs, Researching Employers)
+Use some of the resources and links on our website as a starting point (e.g. Further study – finding courses, Career paths, Researching Employers)

 Day 4: Talk to someone